awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/set-custom-idt-config.md

 If you want to list your board in the AWS Partner Device Catalog, the SKU you specify here must match the SKU that you use in the listing process\.

 `features`
 Optional\.
 An array that contains the device's supported features\.
 Device features are user\-defined values that you configure in your test suite\.
 You must provide your test runners with information about the feature names and values to include in the `device.json` file\.
 For example, if you want to test a device that functions as an MQTT server for other devices, then you can configure your test logic to validate specific supported levels for a feature named `MQTT_QOS`\.
 Test runners provide this feature name and set the feature value to the QOS levels supported by their device\.
-You can retrieve the provided information from the [IDT context](idt-context.md) with the `devicePool.features` query, or from the [state machine context](idt-state-machine.md#state-machine-context) with the `pool.features` query\.
+You can retrieve the provided information from the [IDT context](idt-context.md) with the `devicePool.features` query, or from the [test orchestrator context](idt-state-machine.md#state-machine-context) with the `pool.features` query\.
 `features.name`
 The name of the feature\.
 `features.value`